Lind Dryland Research Station

 Live Feed Field Cam

-Our YouTube live stream showing the current crop conditions will return this fall with the start of the 2025 winter wheat crop.
+This is a live feed on YouTube showing the current crop conditions on a field here at the Lind Station.
 This is sponsored by the Washington Grain Commission.

 Subscribe to our Field Tours email list!